Gavriil1/CI_PP4_TD/README.md

 17. As an Admin , I can view messages that have been sent by users through the contact form.
 18. As an Admin , I can view, update, delete user's tasks.
 19. As an Admin , I can filter tasks by: importance, frequency, user.
+20. As an Admin , I would like a user to find all company's social links, and navigate to them be clicking footer's icons/

 ## Design